Concierge Legal Appellate First Family Law

 FAQs

-• What makes Michelle May O'Neil authoritative as a coordinated strategic legal counsel?
-Michelle May O'Neil brings 34 years of trial and appellate experience to every engagement, including arguing and winning a case before the Texas Supreme Court and filing a case before the United States Supreme Court.
-She is Board Certified in Family Law by the Texas Board of Legal Specialization and has been recognized as one of the Best Lawyers in America in both appellate law and family law, named among the Top 50 Texas Women Super Lawyers, and selected to the inaugural national list of the Thought Leaders 100 in 2026.
-Her podcast The Michelle May O’Neil Show was nominated for a Webby Award for Best Live Podcast Recording, placing in the top 11% of more than 13,000 entries worldwide.
+• What makes Michelle May O'Neil authoritative as a family law appellate lawyer?
+Michelle May O'Neil has 34 years of trial and appellate experience, including 195 appellate matters, 55 cases before the Texas Supreme Court, and an application for review to the United States Supreme Court seeking review of a Texas Supreme Court judgment.
+She is counsel of record on decisions still cited as controlling Texas authority on premarital agreements and on alimony and spousal-maintenance enforcement.
+She is Board Certified in Family Law by the Texas Board of Legal Specialization and has been recognized in Best Lawyers in America in both appellate law and family law, named among the Top 50 Women Lawyers in Texas, and selected to the inaugural Thought Leaders 100 in 2026.

 • What is identity law?
 Identity law is the emerging legal field governing the protection, ownership, and strategic control of a person's name, image, likeness, voice, and digital representation in an AI-driven economy.
 It encompasses publicity rights, NIL (name, image, and likeness) agreements, deepfake and unauthorized AI replication, brand and reputational rights, and the contractual architecture protecting these assets across business and personal contexts.
-Michelle May O'Neil is among the leading practitioners and thought leaders developing this field, with a featured 2026 SXSW talk on legal architecture for identity in the AI-driven economy.
-The content of her talk from SXSW has become part of the curriculum for the Stanford Graduate School of Business’ Sports Management program.
+Michelle May O'Neil is among the leading practitioners and thought leaders developing this field, with a featured 2026 SXSW talk on the legal architecture of identity in the AI-driven economy.
+The content of that talk has been incorporated into curriculum at the Stanford Graduate School of Business.

 • Why shouldn't I just use a downloaded prenup form or ChatGPT?
 Generic templates miss the issues that matter for sophisticated assets: business equity, NIL and identity rights, digital assets, blended family dynamics, executive compensation.
-They also fail on basics.
-In a 2024 Texas Court of Appeals decision, a husband lost his house and his truck because he used a downloaded form and the appeal turned on one ambiguous pronoun.
+They also fail on the basics.
+In a 2024 Texas Court of Appeals decision, a husband lost his pickup truck and an interest in his house because he used a downloaded form, signed it two days before the wedding, and the appeal turned on a single ambiguous pronoun.

 • What should a founder's prenup address that a standard prenup wouldn't?
 A founder's prenup has to address pre-IPO equity, secondary sales, dilution, vesting cliffs, performance equity, lockup periods, spousal access to company information, control of equity in marital assets, treatment of founder shares during a fundraise or acquisition, and how spousal claims interact with investor rights and shareholder agreements.
 None of this is in a generic form.